We're trying everything to avoid WWIII, acting U.S. ambassador to Ukraine says

 But even as the Ukrainian military has managed to slow Russia's progress, efforts to establish humanitarian corridors to allow people to flee have so far failed.

-Meantime, Ukraine has today formally asked the U.N.'s International Court of Justice to order Russia to halt its war on Ukraine.
+Meanwhile, on Monday Ukraine has formally asked the U.N.'s International Court of Justice to order Russia to halt its war on Ukraine.

 In the weeks before the attack, Kvien said she hoped for a diplomatic solution to the growing tension.
 Now with an invasion in full swing and no evidence it is easing, Kvien still thinks talks could help.